 Sexual misconduct – advice and guidance for students

-The University is committed to providing a safe environment that allows the confidence to work, study, innovate and excel without fear of sexual misconduct being used against you.
+The University is committed to providing a safe environment that allows the confidence to work, study, innovate and excel.

-People of any sex or sexual orientation are protected and supported by the University of St Andrews Sexual Misconduct Policy Statement (PDF, 198 KB).
+People of any sex or sexual orientation are protected and supported by the University of St Andrews Sexual Misconduct Policy Statement.

 Sexual misconduct covers a broad range of inappropriate, unwanted, behaviour.
 From the most severe forms of sexual violence including rape and sexual assault, it also extends to unwanted touching, stalking, abusive or degrading remarks and across the vast range of inappropriate behaviour in between.
 Whilst detailing all the behaviour covered by this policy would be impossible, the common thread is the disregard of informed consent.
 Consent is always required and cannot be assumed based on the parties’ relationship status or sexual history together.